Archer03/react-create-conveyor/README.md

 const C = () => {
   // why to use select?
   // eg. useMyData(({ state }) => state().dog) // dog is not a recombination object, we won't check its inner keys
-  // so select is to mark it as a recombination object const [dog, drawDog, useTask] = useMyData(({ select, track, state, memo }) =>
+  // so select is to mark it as a recombination object and know how to check it const [dog, drawDog, useTask] = useMyData(({ select, track, state, memo }) =>
     select({ // 👈 use select
       cName: track('dog', 'name'),